China Geological Survey: Early Period of People's Republic of China

-After the reform and opening up
+After the Reform and Opening Up

 After the reform and opening up, the Ministry of Geology was restored.
 In 1982, the Ministry of Geology was renamed the Ministry of Geology and Mineral Resources.
 From 1977 to 1996, a total of 300,000 geological graduates were trained.
 The Ministry of Land and Resources was established in 1998.
 In 1999, the reform of the geological survey system was implemented, and the China Geological Survey Bureau was established.
 As of October 2016, there were 7,549 active employees.
 Among them, there are 1,423 people with a doctoral degree and 2,392 people with a master's degree, accounting for 19% and 32% of the total number respectively; 1,185 people have senior professional titles, and 1,464 people with associate senior professional titles, accounting for 16% and 19% of the total number respectively.
 There are 16 academicians of the Chinese Academy of Sciences and the Chinese Academy of Engineering, 9 of them won the title of "Li Siguang Scholar", 33 of outstanding geological talents, and 58 of outstanding geological talents.

-Responsibility

-According to the "Main Responsibilities, Internal Organizations and Staffing Regulations of the China Geological Survey", the China Geological Survey undertakes the following responsibilities: